 Please check the closure notices before your visit.

 Entry to Southwell Minster is free but we rely on the generosity of visitors’ donations and ask visitors to consider making a £5 donation per adult if they are able.

 Useful Information for your Visit

-On entering the Minster you will be welcomed by one of our Stewards (wearing blue gowns and badges) who will explain the range of facilities and provide information and answer any questions.
-There is also a Welcome Desk as well as Vergers who are able to deal with any queries.
+Upon entering the Minster, you will be welcomed by one of our Stewards (wearing blue gowns and badges) who can explain the range of facilities, provide information, and answer any questions.
+Our Vergers are also able to deal with queries you may have.